My Cookie Journey

 COOKIES

-• Now add the whole bowl of infused blueberries and gently fold them into the cookie dough.
-Try not to break the blueberries but get them as evenly distributed throughout the cookie dough as possible.
-Refrigerate for 15 to 20 minutes.
+• Add the infused blueberries to the dough and gently fold them in until evenly distributed.
+Try not to break the blueberries as you mix.
+Refrigerate the dough for 15 to 20 minutes.

 Nutrition